The Troubles in Ulster (1920–1922)

-The Troubles of the 1920s was a period of conflict in what is now Northern Ireland from June 1920 until June 1922, during and after the Irish War of Independence and the partition of Ireland.
-It was mainly a communal conflict between Protestant unionists, who wanted to remain part of the United Kingdom, and Catholic Irish nationalists, who backed Irish independence.
-During this period, more than 500 people were killed in Belfast and 23,000 people were made homeless in the city, while approximately 50,000 people fled the north of Ireland due to intimidation.
-Most of the victims were Catholics.
+The Troubles in Ulster of the 1920s was a period of conflict in the Irish province of Ulster, from June 1920 until June 1922, during and after the Irish War of Independence and the partition of Ireland (and specifically of Ulster).
+In Ulster, it was mainly a communal conflict between unionists, who wanted to remain part of the United Kingdom, and nationalists, who backed Irish independence: the unionists were mainly Ulster Protestants and the nationalists were mainly Irish Catholics.
+During this period, more than 500 people were killed in Belfast alone, 500 interned and 23,000 people were made homeless in the city, while approximately 50,000 people fled the province due to intimidation.
+Most of the victims were Nationalists (73%) with civilians being far more likely to be killed compared to the military, police or paramilitaries.

-At the time, Ireland as a whole had a Catholic and Irish nationalist majority, but Protestants and unionists were a majority in eastern parts of the northern province of Ulster.
-Following the Home Rule Crisis, the British government proposed to solve the issue by partitioning Ireland, creating two self-governing territories of the UK: Northern Ireland and Southern Ireland.
-Irish nationalists opposed partition.
-In the 1918 general election, the Irish republican party Sinn Féin won the overwhelming majority of Irish seats.
-In January 1919, its elected members formed an Irish parliament (Dáil Éireann), unilaterally declared the whole island to be an independent Irish Republic, and issued the Irish Declaration of Independence.